hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

 label = %percentage:2%%
 ```

+#### System Tray

-- for the system tray (very useful)
+This module is very useful for displaying system tray icons:

 ```ini
 ; This module is not active by default (to enable it, add it to one of the